abiadf/timeseries_geo_ml/readme.md

-This folder is empty, please download the datasets from the provided links
+This folder is empty from datasets, please download the datasets from the provided links

 # # Dataset 1: ECG
 - Downloaded the entire dataset from https://physionet.org/content/ptb-xl/1.0.3/